Comparison of Biolimus Eluted From an Erodible Stent Coating With Bare Metal Stents in Acute ST-Elevation Myocardial Infarction - COMFORTABLE AMI

 Overall, 1,175 patients were randomized.
 The mean age was 61 years, 21% were women, mean body mass index was 27 kg/m2, 15% had diabetes, median time from symptom onset to balloon inflation was 234 minutes, mean left ventricular ejection fraction was 49%, and mean SYNTAX score was 15.
 Thrombus aspiration was performed in 62%, and 47% received a glycoprotein IIb/IIIa inhibitor.

-At 1 year, cardiovascular death, target vessel reinfarction, or ischemia-driven target lesion revascularization occurred in 4.3% of the biolimus-eluting stent group versus 8.7% of the bare-metal stent group (p = 0.004).
+At 1 year, cardiovascular death, target vessel reinfarction, or ischemia-driven target lesion revascularization occurred in 4.3% of the biolimus-eluting stent group vs. 8.7% of the bare-metal stent group (p = 0.004).

 Among patients with STEMI, the use of a novel biolimus-eluting stent with biodegradable polymer was superior to a bare-metal stent.
 This device reduced target vessel reinfarction and ischemia-driven target lesion revascularization.
-There was a nonsignificant reduction in definite stent thrombosis with the biolimus-eluting stent.
+Benefit was sustained to 5 years.
+There were more uncovered stent struts in the biolimus group; however, this did not appear to translate into safety concerns.
+There was a nonsignificant reduction in definite or probable stent thrombosis with the biolimus-eluting stent.
 This study expands upon the LEADERS trial, which documented the noninferiority of the biolimus-eluting stent with biodegradable polymer compared with a sirolimus-eluting stent among patients with stable angina and non-ST-elevation acute coronary syndromes.

 Biolimus is a semi-synthetic analog of sirolimus with enhanced lipophilicity.
 In-vivo studies suggest that the polylactic acid polymer is fully converted to lactic acid within 6-9 months, leaving the bare-metal stent platform.